mbonamensa/chrome-password-generator/README.md

 # Chrome Password Generator
-This random password generator is a chrome exension that I use personally.
-You're welcome to download the files and use as well :)
+This random password generator is a chrome extension that I use personally.
+You're welcome to download the files and use them as well :)

 ## Steps to add extension to your Chrome browser locally.
 1. Download the files from the repository.